Admissions and Eligibility

 See yourself in the Master of Behavioral and Decision Sciences

 Penn’s Master of Behavioral and Decision Sciences is designed for students who are completing their undergraduate degree and professionals looking to bolster their careers in private and non-profit sectors.
-Our program can be completed in just nine course units (c.u.)* over one year (fall, spring and summer semesters) of full-time, on-campus study.
+To fulfill the requirements for this degree program, you must complete nine course units (c.u.)* of on-campus study.
+Students can finish the coursework in one full-time academic year, using the summer to complete the capstone research project, or part-time at a flexible pace.

 Our program is also an entry point for students who want to pursue a PhD or enter into business, medical or law schools.
 If you are already working, and want to enhance your credentials or make a career change, we welcome you to bring your expertise into the classroom and grow with your peers.
 Future consultants, educators, policy-makers, community influencers, business analysts and more are made here.